Student Organization Advisor Manual

 A Note on Hazing

 After the recruitment period is over, newcomers are to be welcomed into the student organization wholeheartedly and without any forms of hazing.
-The Pennsylvania State University condemns all acts of hazing and expects all student clubs and organizations to refrain from such acts.
-All student organization advisors need to be well informed about the ANTI-HAZING statement.
-In addition to the University’s statement on hazing, advisors to Greek organizations should also contact the Inter-fraternity Council, Panhellenic Council, National Pan-Hellenic Council or the chapter’s headquarters to obtain their respective anti-hazing statements.
-The statement is as you see below:
+The Pennsylvania State University condemns all acts of hazing and expects all student organizations to refrain from such acts.
+All student organization advisors need to be well informed about the ANTI-HAZING policy AD-98.
+In addition to the University’s policy on hazing, advisors to Greek organizations should also contact the Inter-fraternity Council, Panhellenic Council, National Pan-Hellenic Council or the chapter’s headquarters to obtain their respective anti-hazing statements.

 Penalties for Hazing

 All Student Organizations must be made aware of the consequences for hazing that include, but are not limited to, the following:

 - Legal Action

 The University’s hazing letter will be made available on an annual basis.

 Penn State understands that student-run organizations are sometimes difficult to manage, so the university has created several resources available to organizations’ advisors.
 Whether you are seeking personal development as an organizational leader or are just looking to further the development of your organization as a whole, Penn State offers several services for advisors to take advantage of.